 13 Tips For Meeting New People

 #1.
 Get Over Your Fear

-The first step in meeting new people is to get over your fear and out of your comfort zone.
+The first step in meeting new people is to get over your fear of rejection and out of your comfort zone.

 Being nervous to find new friends is normal.